-3. Demonstration Lessons: Teach a student behind a one-way mirror 1-2 times during the course to demonstrate techniques described in Literacy Lessons Designed for Individual Students, Part One and Literacy Lessons Designed for Individual Students, Part Two.
+3. Demonstration Lessons: Teach a student behind a one-way glass 1-2 times during the course to demonstrate techniques described in Literacy Lessons Designed for Individual Students, Part One and Literacy Lessons Designed for Individual Students, Part Two.
 Instructor will provide feedback on the teacher's implementation of Marie Clay's instructional techniques.
 In addition, they will teach a child at their school location while the instructor observes and coaches their teaching and their understandings of the rationales upon which the instructional techniques are based.
 Instructor will provide the student with immediate modeling and feedback based on procedures described in Literacy Lessons Designed for Individual Students, Part One.
+Arranging the student's transportation to the Behind the Glass is the responsibility of the teacher in the Lessons In Literacy class.

 4. Classroom Participation and Attendance Policy: Due to the importance of the observation of demonstration lessons and participation in class discussion for the student's total learning experience, consistent attendance and participation in class is required.
 Attendance, punctuality, preparation, and active contribution to small and large group interactions are essential.
 These elements of the student's behavior will reflect the professional attitude implied in the course goals and will account for 20% of the student's course grade.
 (Please see the rubric in the grading section of this syllabus.)
-The instructor must be notified in advance if the student will miss class.
-The student is responsible for completing all assignments and readings for the next class, as well as making arrangements with a colleague to receive missed handouts, notes taken, etc.